theheking/intro-to-r/content/3_dataframes.md

 The metadata file required for this lesson can be [downloaded directly here](https://raw.githubusercontent.com/datacarpentry/R-genomics/gh-pages/data/Ecoli_metadata.csv) or [viewed in Github](./data/Ecoli_metadata.csv).

-> Tip: If you can’t find the Ecoli\_metadata.csv file, or have lost track of it, download the file directly using the R `download.file() function`
+> Hint: If you can’t find the Ecoli\_metadata.csv file, or have lost track of it, download the file directly using the R `download.file() function`

     download.file("https://raw.githubusercontent.com/datacarpentry/R-genomics/gh-pages/data/Ecoli_metadata.csv", "data/Ecoli_metadata.csv")